kube-reporting/metering-operator/Documentation/configuring-reporting-operator.md

 This adjusts the ports so that the reporting-operator API isn't exposed directly, but instead is proxied to via the auth-proxy sidecar container.

 - `reporting-operator.spec.authProxy.enabled`
+- `reporting-operator.spec.authProxy.cookie.createSecret`
-- `reporting-operator.spec.authProxy.cookieSeed`
+- `reporting-operator.spec.authProxy.cookie.seed`

-You need to set `reporting-operator.spec.authProxy.enabled` to true and `reporting-operator.spec.authProxy.cookieSeed` to a 32-character random string.
+You need to set `reporting-operator.spec.authProxy.enabled` and `reporting-operator.spec.authProxy.cookie.createSecret` to true and `reporting-operator.spec.authProxy.cookie.seed` to a 32-character random string.

 You can generate a 32-character random string using the command `$ openssl rand -base64 32 | head -c32; echo`.